 Imagery can be used with standard medical treatment in people with cancer and may be particularly helpful for younger children, to help them relax during conventional treatment, or during their stay in hospital.
 Evidence suggests it may reduce some of the side effects of chemotherapy.
 It is considered safe, and can be taught by a trained therapist, then practised at home.

 As late as the 80’s, guided imagery was seen in much of the oncology community as unmitigated nonsense.

 Several studies since, involving state-of-the-art blood assays and brain scans, suggest that guided imagery can result in an increased natural killer cell activity; boost the immune system on the cellular level;

 Danish researchers found increased natural killer cell activity among ten college students who imagined that their immune systems were becoming very effective.
-Natural killer cells are an important part of the immune system because they can recognize and destroy virus-infected cells, tumour cells and other invaders.
+Natural killer cells are an important part of the immune system because they can recognise and destroy virus-infected cells, tumour cells, and other invaders.

 In another study, data analysis from the University Of Pennsylvania School Of Medicine (Hudacek) on a group of metastatic cancer patients using daily imagery for a year concluded that hypnotic imagery yielded a significantly heightened count of “natural killer” or NK cells.

 A piece in the International Journal of Neuroscience (Trakhtenberg) described how guided imagery elevated immune system functioning, and how cell-specific imagery affects corresponding white blood counts, neutrophils, and lymphocytes.